Hematopoietic cell surface markers (CD34 and more)

 Can circulating tumor cells (CTCs) isolated based on their surface marker profiles provide valuable prognostic and therapeutic information in leukemia patients?

-The potential of circulating tumor cells (CTCs) isolated based on their surface marker profiles for providing valuable prognostic and therapeutic information in leukemia patients is an exciting and actively researched area.
-Here’s a breakdown of the current understanding and future possibilities.
+The potential of circulating tumor cells (CTCs) isolated based on their cell surface marker profiles for providing valuable prognostic and therapeutic information in leukemia patients is an exciting and actively researched area.

 Potential Advantages